riverbed/Riverbed-Community-Toolkit/APM/108-collect-zipkin-nodejs-app/README.md

 # 108-collect-zipkin-nodejs-app

-In this cookbook, [Aternity](https://www.aternity.com) collects the telemetry of a **nodejs** webapp that is instrumented with [Zipkin](https://zipkin.io/).
-The [Aternity OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) container is deployed next to the web app and collects every trace.
+In this cookbook, the APM collects the telemetry of a **nodejs** webapp that is instrumented with [Zipkin](https://zipkin.io/).
+The [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) container is deployed next to the web app and collects every trace.

 ![diagram](images/108-diagram.png)

-The [Aternity OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) can collect OTLP, the OpenTelemetry native telemetry protocols, as well as Jaeger and Zipkin telemetry.
-Here it collects Zipkin telemetry like in the other [Aternity Tech-Community Cookbook 104](../104-opentelemetry-zipkin-nodejs-app) where the app is instrumented with OpenTelemetry.
+The [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) can collect OTLP, the OpenTelemetry native telemetry protocols, as well as Jaeger and Zipkin telemetry.
+Here it collects Zipkin telemetry like in the other [Riverbed-Community-Toolkit Cookbook 104](../104-opentelemetry-zipkin-nodejs-app) where the app is instrumented with OpenTelemetry.

 ## Prerequisites

-1. an Aternity APM account (SaaS)
+1. an APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by Step

-### 1. Get your CustomerID & SaaS Analysis Server Host details from the Aternity APM webconsole
+### 1. Get your CustomerID & SaaS Analysis Server Host details from the APM web console

-Navigate to Aternity APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:
+Navigate to APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:

 1. Find your **CustomerID**, for example *12341234-12341234-13241234*
 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com*

-Those information are required to activate the Aternity OpenTelemetry Collector container, passing via the environment variable `SERVER_URL`.
+Those information are required to activate the APM OpenTelemetry Collector container, passing via the environment variable `SERVER_URL`.

 ### 2. Start the containers